-Most of us know what insurance is and why we need it.
-But do we?
+Do you know what insurance is?
+Or why we need it?
 Sometimes, going back to basics can clear up any gaps in knowledge or misunderstanding you may not know you have.
-Here, for your reading pleasure, is the Dummies Guide to Insurance
+To help you understand this important financial tool, is the Dummies Guide to Insurance:

 In real estate, the mantra is “location, location, location.”
 In insurance, it’s risk, risk, risk.
 At it’s essence, insurance is a way of managing risk.